wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 clearly that, in spite of all the changes, I am a child.
 My *guru* told me, “That child, which is you even now, is your real self” (<span data-tippy-content="One’s own form, nature, character.">svarupa</span>)”.
-Go back to that state of pure being where the ‘I am’ is still in its purity, before it became contaminated with ‘this I am’ or ‘that I am’.
+Go back to that state of pure being where the “I Am” is still in its purity, before it became contaminated with “this I am” or “that I am”.
 Your burden is of false self-identifications — abandon them all.
 My *guru* told me, “Trust me.
 I tell you: You are divine.
 Take it as the absolute truth.
 Your joy is divine, your suffering is divine, too.
 All comes from God.
 Remember it always.
 You are God; your will alone is done”.
 I did believe him and soon realised how wonderfully true and accurate his words were.
 I did not condition my mind by thinking, “I am God”, “I am wonderful”, “I am beyond”.
-I simply followed his instruction, which was to focus the mind on pure being, ‘I am’, and stay in it.
-I used to sit for hours together with nothing but the ‘I am’ in my mind, and soon peace and joy and a deep all-embracing love became my normal state.
+I simply followed his instruction, which was to focus the mind on pure being, “I Am”, and stay in it.
+I used to sit for hours together with nothing but the “I Am” in my mind, and soon peace and joy and a deep all-embracing love became my normal state.
 In it all disappeared: myself, my *guru*, the life I lived, the world around me.
 Only peace and unfathomable silence remained.